John-zzh/TDDFT-ris/README.md

 # TDDFT-ris
 A shell script plugin for Turbomole to invoke the TDDFT-ris method.
-It works by revising the `auxbasis` and `control` file.
+It creates a backup for `auxbasis` and `control` file before revises them.
 ## request
 - Preload the Turbmole package to use Turbmole tools `adg` `kdg`, which will be used by the this shell script.